TheSkyler-Dev/Fern-lang/README.md

     throw(frn::err(int err = ecode(); msg("Error message", pref(err)));
 }
 ```
 Note that the `frn::` namespace is only called on `err`. `Fern` has the unique feature where the namespace is inferred for every element within a standard funtion, in this case the `err()` function.
 This reduces verbosity, but you can optionally call the namespace on every element within the function.
-If you call a function from a different namespace, for example for 3rd party libraries, you have to explicitly call its functions within a standard function.
+If you call a function from a different namespace, for example for 3rd party libraries, you have to explicitly call its functions by the namespace of the 3rd party library within a standard function.

 ## Syntax highlighting